The Gravitational Wave Memory from Binary Neutron Star Mergers

 With regards to point (3), the top and middle panels in Fig.~\ref{fig:h_mem_20_mode} show two binaries with the same mass but different EOS whose memory content behaves differently with respect to the corresponding nonmagnetized runs.
 In the top panel, all EM fields but the strongest one result in very small differences in the memory relative to the nonmagnetized run.
 In particular, there is a small monotonic \textit{decrease} in the GW null memory strain for the pulsar-like topology as the magnetic field is increased.
 However, for the same mass with a different EOS (ALF2, middle panel) the GW null memory of the case with smallest non-zero magnetic field $\vert B\vert_{\mathrm{max,ins}} = 5.5\times 10^{15}$G (blue) is \textit{larger} than that of the case with no magnetic field (black).
 Increasing further the magnetic field leads to a monotonic \textit{decrease} of the GW null memory.
 This suggests that even moderate magnetic fields affect the GW null memory of BNS with identical masses differently, depending on the EOS.
-We also note here that the expectation that magnetized binaries will produce larger total memory signals than nonmagnetized ones due to the additional EM null memory \cite{Bieri:2011zb} is not necessarily realized, as the EM null memory is negligible except for the highest magnetic field case considered (red).
+We also note here that the expectation that magnetized binaries will produce larger total memory signals than nonmagnetized ones due to the additional EM null memory \cite{Bieri:2011zb}, is not necessarily realized, since on one hand the EM null memory is negligible (except for the highest magnetic field case considered here (red)), and on the other, because the postmerger magnetized evolution of the remnant NS can result in a smaller GW null memory.

 The middle and bottom panels of Fig.~\ref{fig:h_mem_20_mode} show results from binaries with the same ALF2 EOS but different masses.
 In the middle panel, the case with $\vert B\vert_{\mathrm{max,ins}} = 5.5\times 10^{15}$G (blue) has the largest GW null memory, while in the bottom panel it is the case with $\vert B\vert_{\mathrm{max,ins}} = 5.5\times 10^{16}$G and an interior-only toroidal topology (purple).
 No monotonic behavior with respect to the magnitude of the magnetic field is observed here.
-Figure \ref{fig:h_mem_20_mode} is consistent with the GW luminosity plots (see Fig.~21 in \cite{Bamber:2024wqr} as well as the $\dot{h}_{\ell m}$ plots in the Supplement).
+Figure \ref{fig:h_mem_20_mode} is consistent with the GW luminosity plots (see Fig.~21 in \cite{Bamber:2024wqr} as well as Fig. \ref{fig:hdot_vs_B}).

 The only cases which show significant EM null memory and ejecta memory on the timescale of our simulations are the cases with the strongest inserted magnetic fields, $\vert B \vert_{\mathrm{max},\mathrm{ins}} = 5.5 \times 10^{16}$G and $2.2 \times 10^{17}$G, and a pulsar-like magnetic field topology.
 These cases have the strongest magnetic fields in the exterior of the NS remnant, which drives both the ejecta outflow and the EM Poynting flux along the axis of the incipient jet (see \cite{Bamber:2024wqr} for more details).
 Note that in our simulations most of the energy outflow of the incipient jet is in the EM flux, as within our simulation box the EM field has not had time to accelerate the matter to the ultrarelativistic speeds associated with $\gamma-$ray bursts \cite{Bamber:2024kfb}.
 The cases with $\vert B \vert_{\mathrm{max},\mathrm{ins}} = 5.5 \times 10^{16}$G and interior-only initial magnetic field topology show negligible memory from EM radiation or ejecta compared to the GW null memory, at least on the timescale of the simulation.